Life and Times

 Anyone who has heard of Mrs Beeton probably thinks of her as a stately, stout, tough matron, the kind that went out into the world to beat back the bush in the name of God and Queen.
-In fact, she died young, at the age of 28, and was very avant-garde -- she even worked as a journalist, something practically unheard of in her times.
-Her famous cookbook came out when she was just 25 1/2 years old.
+In fact, she died young, just shy of 29 years old 28 years, 10 months and 24 days, and was very avant-garde — she even worked as a journalist, something practically unheard of in her times.
+Her famous cookbook came out when she was just 25 ½ years old.

 Isabella was born at 24 Milk Street in Cripplegate Within, Cheapside, London as Isabella Mary Mayson on 14 March 1836 (some sources say born 12 March.)
 Her parents were Benjamin and Elizabeth (née Jarram) Mayson.
 Benjamin was the son of John Mayson, a curate from Thursby, just south of Carlisle in Cumberland near the Scottish border, and Isabella Trimble.

 Benjamin became a brewer, then moved to London and came to own a linen and cotton warehouse (other sources mention a “livery stable”.)
 Sadly, Benjamin died aged 39 while Isabella was still young; he left his wife with four young children, of which Isabella was the eldest, plus a fifth one on the way.
 By this time, Isabella’s grandfather John, aged 79 and recently widowed, had become the vicar of Great Orton in Cumberland.
 Isabella was sent up to live with him and his servant.
 Her siblings were sent off to live with other relatives.